International Investors: Harm or Help

 She was no different with other a normal people who want to get better life and work and the only different with you she was a qualified doctor’s and she succeeded to become a health minister whereas you are a qualified cowboy Kuta and I hope once day that you also will get better position at least to become a pimp pimp in your area.

-12. sputjam Says:
+12. sputjam says:

 I think most indonesians are worried about their future when their resources dry up.
 Reason, they do not have very much else to offer.
 No core industrial focus.
 Hence when the resourses dry up, most indonesian may end up in middle east, or worse, in malaysia/singapore for work.